ADHD Overview: Symptoms, Types & Support

 National Institute of Mental Health

-Research-based information on symptoms, diagnosis, and treatment from the federal government's lead mental health research agency
+Research-based information on ADHD patterns, evaluation, and support from the federal government's lead mental health research agency

 NIMH ADHD Information